-Psoriasis is an incurable, recurring disease of the immune system that can first strike at any age, causing dry, painful skin lesions that itch, crack and bleed.
-Psoriasis often also causes arthritic symptoms (known as psoriatic arthritis).
+Psoriasis is an inflammatory disease involving the immune system that can first strike at any age, causing dry, painful skin lesions that itch, crack, and can bleed.

-Psoriasis is common, with as many as 7.5 million Americans affected, according to the U.S. National Institutes of Health.
+Psoriasis is not contagious, although it is generally persistent or recurring, with as many as 7.5 million Americans affected, according to the U.S. National Institutes of Health.

 Fortunately, for most people with psoriasis, the disease is mild.
 They might have patches of dry skin on their elbows or knees and be able to treat it with over-the-counter or prescription creams and lotions.

-Overuse of alcohol and tobacco are associated with psoriasis, as is obesity, but figuring out cause and effect is difficult and not yet resolved.
-Some experts believe people with psoriasis turn to these things to deal with the trauma of psoriasis, while others believe excessive alcohol, tobacco or weight gain can trigger psoriasis.
+Overuse of alcohol and tobacco are associated with psoriasis, but figuring out cause and effect is difficult and not yet resolved.
+Some experts believe people with psoriasis turn to these things to deal with the trauma of psoriasis, while others believe excessive alcohol or tobacco can trigger psoriasis.
 Both theories may prove true.
-People with psoriasis should certainly seek to control their weight and consumption of alcohol and tobacco.
+People with psoriasis should certainly seek to control their consumption of alcohol and tobacco, even for reasons other than psoriasis.

 In normal skin, it takes about a month for skin cells to move from the bottom layer to the surface and slough off unnoticed in a continuous cycle.
 But in skin affected by psoriasis, the process can be sped up to 10 times the normal rate.
 These cells cannot be shed rapidly enough, so they build up on the surface, leading to the think, dry patches that are the hallmark of plaque psoriasis, the most common form of the disease.
 Redness and inflammation typically accompany the patches of dry skin.